Omer8990/PI-bot-readme-guide/README.md

-# JARVIS PI Trading Bot: Setup and Usage Guide
+# JARVIS PI Trading Bot: Setup and Usage Guide - Currently supports only MEXC and OKX

 ## Overview